 The July 4th weekend is traditionally the biggest weekend of the year for pool use.
-With Independence Day falling on a Saturday this year and most area fireworks shows canceled due to the pandemic, pools will be a popular place to be over the July 4th weekend.
+With Independence Day falling on a Sunday this year and many businesses observing the holiday on Monday, July 5th, pools will be a popular place to be over the July 4th weekend.
 Following are five tips to assure that your July 4th pool party will be one to be remembered.
-Be sure that your pool is readyTo avoid … [Read more...] about 5 Tips to Help Insure a Great July 4th Pool Party
+Be sure that your pool is readyTo … [Read more...] about 5 Tips to Help Ensure a Great July 4th Pool Party

-Although summer doesn’t officially begin until June 21st, hot weather has arrived.
+Well, the hot weather has arrived.
 We have not yet had a 100 degree day, but it is likely not far off as the average date of the first 100 degree day is July 1st.
 With temperatures continuing to heat up, swimming pools use will increase.
-As swimming pools are being enjoyed this summer, it is important to try to prevent irritants such as eye & … [Read more...] about How to Protect Your Eyes, Skin, & Hair this Summer
+As swimming pools are being enjoyed this summer, it is important to try to prevent irritants such as eye & skin irritation, sunburn, and hair discoloration. … [Read more...] about How to Protect Your Eyes, Skin, & Hair this Summer

 As can be expected, heavy rain can wreak havoc on swimming pools—by exposing problems such as poor drainage and by creating problems such as debris in the pool and water chemistry issues.
 Poor drainage If you have drainage issues, heavy rain can really expose them.
 The best way to determine if poor drainage exists is to observe the pool area during heavy rain.
 If poor drainage is an issue … [Read more...] about Swimming Pool Care Tips after the Rainfall